Alina Harnasko: 2024

 In 2024, the FIG began to allow Belarusian athletes to compete under a neutral flag, but only as individual gymnasts, not in groups.

 On 22–24 March, Harnasko made her first appearance at FIG World Cup series after two years in Palaio Faliro, Athens, Greece.
 She won the bronze medal in the all-around and qualified to the ribbon final, where she won gold.
 The next month, she competed at the World Cup in Sofia, where she finished 9th in the all-around.
 She qualified to the hoop, clubs, and ball finals, with her best placement being fourth in the hoop final.

 2025

-On 4-6 April, she competed at Sofia World Cup, where she took 4th place in the all-around and won a silver medal in the ball final.
-On April 18-20, she competed at the Baku World Cup and finished 5th in the all-around.
+On 4–6 April, she competed at the Sofia World Cup, where she took 4th place in the all-around and won a silver medal in the ball final.
+On 18–20 April, she competed at the Baku World Cup and finished 5th in the all-around.
 She qualified to three apparatus finals.
-She was 8th in hoop, 6th in clubs and won bronze medal in the ball final.
-On May 9-11, she competed at World Challenge Cup Portimão and won all five gold medals in the all-around and the apparatus finals.
+She won the bronze medal in the ball final and was 8th in hoop and 6th in clubs.
+On 9–11 May, she competed at the World Challenge Cup Portimão and won all five gold medals in the all-around and the apparatus finals.

-On 17-19 July she won the all-around gold medal at the 2025 Summer Universiade in Essen, in the apparatus finals: she took gold in clubs, and silver in ball and ribbon.
+On 17–19 July she won the all-around gold medal at the 2025 Summer Universiade in Essen.
+In the apparatus finals, she took gold in clubs and silver in ball and ribbon.

+2026

+Harnasko began her 2026 season by competing at the Marbella Grand Prix, where she took 6th place in the all-around.
+At the end of March, she competed at the Sofia World Cup, where she finished 4th in the all-around.
+In the apparatus finals, she won the silver medal in ribbon and took 6th place in the hoop final.
+In April, she won the all-around gold medal at Thiais Grand Prix, which was her first all-around gold since 2022.
+She also won gold medals in the ball and ribbon finals and a silver in the clubs final.
+Later in April, she took 16th place in the all-around at Baku World Cup.
+She was 5th in hoop and 7th in the clubs final.
+On 15–17 May, she competed at Portimao World Challenge Cup and took 5th place in all-around.
+She also won the bronze medal in the ribbon final behind Vera Tugolukova.